Munawwar/ssr-sandbox/README.md

 | `--timeout <ms>` | Maximum render time in milliseconds (default: 30000).
 Use 0 for unlimited (not recommended). |
 | `--allow-origin <url>` | Allow `fetch()` to this origin (can be specified multiple times).
 Example: `--allow-origin https://api.example.com` |

 **\* Timeout note:** When a render times out, the V8 isolate is terminated and recreated.
 This means the next request after a timeout will incur a cold start penalty (~10ms instead of ~0.2ms).
-Timeouts should be rare in production.

 ### "Server" Mode (via child process stdin/stdout)